-Use an Appropriate Tone to Thank Your Employees
+Use an Appropriate Tone to Appreciate Your Employees

-Use Appropriate Subject Lines to Thank Your Employees
+Use Appropriate Subject Lines to Appreciate Your Employees

 Your subject line in the thank you email should be short and clear.
 Simply, “Thank You” is an ideal example.
 You may use others like “Well Done Mike!” or “You’re Deeply Appreciated”.
 As mentioned above, keep it informal.